rosskirkpat/kscaler/README.md

 kscaler secret 5000 --size 750

 # Create 5000 secrets with auto-generated size ranging from 1Kb to 1500Kb
-# The default behavior for revvy when performing secret generation is to randomize the size of each secret
+# The default behavior for kscaler when performing secret generation is to randomize the size of each secret
 kscaler secret 5000

 # Create 875 pods using the default busybox container image